 One major aspect of Vault usage is lifecycles and change orders.
 You can utilize such tools to document a project’s progress from beginning to end and to easily change components, assemblies, and documents.

 Watch this short interview with Kevin from JWC Environmental on his experience at the workshop.

-Stay tuned for more in-house workshops on topics like simulation, automation, and more!
+Besides Vault Care 101, stay tuned for more in-house workshops on topics like simulation, automation, and more!